hhllcks/footballdata/README.rst

 Usage
 -----
-Please refer to the [Quick Start Notebook](QuickStart.ipynb) to learn how to use footballdataorg.
+Please refer to the `Quick Start Notebook`_ to learn how to use footballdataorg.

 Installation
 ------------
+Just *pip install footballdataorg*

 Requirements
 ^^^^^^^^^^^^
+None.

-You have to request an API key over at http://api.football-data.org/client/register.
+However, if you want to make a lot of requests you have to request an API key over at http://api.football-data.org/client/register.

 Compatibility
 -------------
+Python 3

 Licence
 -------